oqurum/TheLibrarian/README.md

 # Welcome

 Todo:
+ - Transfer OFF of sqlite.
+Used b/c it was easy to setup.
+ - Implement database migrations
  - Store external searches, count, and display most requested.
  - Add task to search agents for new external searchs as to not overwhelm agents
  - and more in TODO comments throughout the code